Organica-Ai-Solutions/NIS_Protocol/PROJECT_HANDOFF_SUMMARY.md

 ### **Phase 1: Complete Foundation (Q1 2025)**

 #### **1. ✅ STRUCTURE COMPLETE - Ready for Implementation**
-All AGI v2.0 modules have been created with proper structure and documentation:
+All AGI v2.0 modules + v3.0 KAN reasoning have been created with proper structure and documentation:

 ```bash
 # ✅ CONSCIOUSNESS MODULE READY